Music

 key stage 5 - years 12 and 13

-We have a thriving Key Stage 5 music department offering Music IB at Standard and Higher level.
-Class sizes range from 4 – 8 on average which allows for highly personalised course pathways.
+We have a thriving Key Stage 5 music department offering Music IB at Standard and Higher level and an above national average uptake.
 We have three music ICT suites with excellent facilities – one is specifically reserved for 6th Form music students with Sibelius software, recording facilities and the latest edition of Cubase.

 Music prefects are appointed from our KS5 students; they work with our junior ensembles, support us in concerts with stage management, and also organise the sound and lighting for the school productions and concerts.